 While the days will be filled with a lot of technical workshops, panels and keynote speeches — all culminating with a day of project submissions, judging and exhibitions on sunday (complete with an award ceremony) — there are a few things new this year that you don’t want to miss.

-Plus, don't miss a speech from Gov. Jared Polis himself on Friday, Feb.
-14 from 5 to 6 p.m.
+Plus, don’t miss a speech from Gov. Jared Polis himself on Friday, Feb.
+14 at the opening ceremony from 6 to 8 p.m.
 Gov. Polis previously established a blockchain caucus in the U.S. House of Representatives and will speak on the possibilities for blockchain in Colorado.

 Also, throughout the whole event, participants will be encouraged to participate in a live video game application (made by, you guessed it, blockchain technology) where you gain experience points (used to get extra votes in the final competition) based on your participation at the event.